 - (a) Proposed Abandonment.
-A trustee or debtor in possession may abandon property by filing a notice of intent to abandon property with the clerk.
+A trustee or debtor in possession may abandon property by filing a notice of intent to abandon property and proposed order with the clerk.
 The notice must contain sufficient information to allow parties in interest to make an informed decision regarding whether abandonment of a particular asset is in the best interest of the estate.
 The notice must provide that parties have fourteen (14) days from the mailing of the notice to file objections to the proposed abandonment.
+A debtor in possession or chapter 11 trustee must serve notice of the proposed abandonment on parties in interest.
+The clerk will notice creditors and parties in interest of the proposed abandonment in chapter 7, 12, and 13 cases.
 Unless service is made electronically through the ECF system, the trustee or debtor in possession must serve the passive notice upon the persons specified under F.R.B.P.
 6007. - (b) Objection to Abandonment.
 An objection to a proposed abandonment of property of the estate must state specific grounds for the objection.
 No response is required to an objection. - (c) Filing of Motion to Compel Abandonment.
-Unless service is made electronically through the ECF system, the movant must serve the motion to compel abandonment and passive notice upon any party against whom relief is sought.
+Unless service is made electronically through the ECF system, the movant must serve the motion to compel abandonment and passive notice upon any party against whom relief is sought. must be served upon the parties against whom the relief is sought along with an order prepared by the clerk that fixes an answer date.